 - Complete the online undergraduate application, or print out and complete the Application for Admission.
 We recommend that you use the electronic version to save time in submitting necessary materials.

 - Submit the application fee (online application fee waived, $30.00 paper application) made payable by check or money order to Barry University .
 Application fees are non-refundable.

-- Submit your official TOEFL scores.
-International applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, are required to submit either a score of at least 550 of the Test of English as a Foreign Language (TOEFL) or at least a 213 on the computer-based TOEFL.
+- Submit your official TOEFL/IELTS scores.
+International applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, are required to submit either a score of at least 61 on the TOEFL (500 on the paper based TOEFL) Or 6.0 on the IELTS.